squire48/rrampaer.github.io/_posts/2016-11-26-twitter-bot.md

 Tasks are usually thought of as being time-based and performed by a [cron]("https://en.wikipedia.org/wiki/Cron"), a job scheduler in Unix-like computer operating systems.
 However, if you think of IT automation as the linking of disparate systems and software in such a way that they become self-acting or self-regulating, your fridge (that self-adjusts for a given temperature) or even my henhouse's door (that opens as the sun rises) are "bots".

+> if you think of IT automation as the linking of disparate systems and software in such a way that they become self-acting or self-regulating, your fridge is a bot

 ## How to harness social media's data to create (almost-always-useless) bots?

 ### Perform a periodic check of Strava's segments' leaderboards